Where it began...

 Assistant Superintendent, Ashland Public Schools

 Dr. Paul Vieira is the assistant superintendent of the Ashland Public Schools located in Ashland, Massachusetts.
-He has spent the last 24 years as a Spanish teacher, assistant principal, principal, and now as an assistant superintendent.
+He has spent the last 25 years as a Spanish teacher, assistant principal, principal, and now as an assistant superintendent.
 The majority of his career has been spent at the secondary level.
 He earned his bachelor’s degree from the University of Massachusetts at Amherst in political science and Spanish; a master’s degree in education from Suffolk University; a CAGS in Education Leadership from Bridgewater State University; and a doctorate in educational leadership from Northeastern University.
-He has served on four NEASC visiting teams; one as the Assistant Chair, was a member of various committees at the MSSAA including the Board of Directors, was a member of the Sportsmanship Committee at the MIAA, attended NASSP National Conferences, attended MASSCue Conferences, and attended and presented at several MSSAA Summer Institutes.
-Dr. Vieira is scheduled to present this fall at the annual 2017 MASS/MASC and 2017 MASSCue conference.